MicrosoftDocs/architecture-center/docs/example-scenario/devops/automate-sentinel-integration-content.md

   * Bicep templates
   * Azure Resource Manager (ARM) templates
   * Terraform
-* Logical definition - This acts as an abstraction layer for setting up different teams in the organization and defining their environments.
+* Logical definition - This acts as an abstraction layer for setting up different teams in the group and defining their environments.
 The definition is set in the deployment pipeline and workflows as input for the build environment using the physical infrastructure layer.

-The following list is some things to think about when defining your logical environments.
+These are some things to think about when defining your logical environments.

 * Naming conventions
 * Environment identifications